Sigrid® MCP checks maintainability and security in the IDE, as code is generated.

 Well, this is exactly what we can do with our MCP server.

-The MCP is integrated with AI Coding Assistants.
+The MCP is integrated with AI Coding Assistants and Agents.
 Some IDEs are AI Coding Assistants (e.g. Windsurf, Cursor), some IDEs have plugins for AI Coding Assistants (e.g. VSCode with the Github Copilot plugin, JetBrains).
 Most IDEs have options today for integrating with some AI Coding Assistant and most AI Coding Assistants support MCP.